Noam Chomsky on activism and climate change.

 Noam Chomsky - text by Christian Garland

 Noam Chomsky (December 7, 1928) is a US political theorist, activist, and institute linguistics professor.
 Besides his work in linguistics, Chomsky is internationally recognized as one of the most critically engaged public intellectuals alive today.
-Chomsky continues to be an unapologetic critic of both American foreign policy and its ambitions for geopolitical hegemony and the neoliberal turn of global capitalism, which he identifies in terms of class warfare waged from above against the needs and interests of the great majority.
+Chomsky continues to be an unapologetic critic of American foreign policy and its ambitions for geopolitical hegemony and the neoliberal turn of global capitalism, which he identifies as class warfare waged from above against the needs and interests of the great majority.

 Chomsky is also an incisive critic of the ideological role of the mainstream corporate mass media, which, he maintains, "manufactures consent" toward the desirability of capitalism and the political powers supportive of it.